 The left side of the heart receives the oxygenated blood from the lungs through the pulmonary veins.
 (Again, this is why it is helpful to think of the definition of veins as being vessels that go towards the heart, because here we have veins filled with oxygenated blood which would be colored coded as red instead of blue.)
 The blood comes into the left atrium and then is squeezed through the bicuspid valve (also known as the mitral valve) into the left ventricle.
-When the left ventricle contracts, the blood goes up through another semilunar valve and into the aorta.
+When the left ventricle contracts, the blood goes up through an-other semilunar valve and into the aorta.
 The aorta branches off at various points so that blood is equally distributed to all parts of the body.
 A complete set of contractions-atria and ventricle-is called the cardiac cycle.

 The steady rhythm of the heartbeat is controlled by special nerves in the right atrium.
 (These specialized cells start working when an embryo is only a few weeks old!)
 Neurons in an area called the SA (sinoatrial) node initiate an electrical signal that travels through specialized nerve fibers across to the left atrium.
 Thus, when the SA node gives the signal, both atria contract together.
 The signal also travels to another little spot of specialized cells called the AV (atrioventricular) node.
 When the AV node receives the signal, it relays the signal through nerve fibers that run down through the septum and out to the walls of the ventricles.
 This signal causes the muscles of the ventricles to contract.
 The timing of all of this works out just perfectly, and the ventricles contract a split second after the atria, resulting in a steady pumping motion.
 These nodes form the intrinsic conduction system.
 (Intrinsic just means internal.)
 The heartbeat is also influenced by the extrinsic (external) system, with the nodes being influenced by signals from the brain or by hormones released by various body parts.
 When you exercise, for example, your heart rate goes up as the brain signals it to speed up.
-When you sleep, your heart rate slows down, as your brain stem gives it signals to relax.
-A sudden jolt of adrenaline from the your adrenal glands will cause your heart to start thumping fast and hard.
+When you sleep, your heart to start thumping fast and hard.
 (We'll take another look at these "speed up" and "slow down" control systems when we do an overview of the entire nervous system.)